History of chemistry: Tin, lead, and copper smelting

+Bronze

 These first metals were single elements, or else combinations as naturally occurred.
 By combining copper and tin, a superior metal could be made, an alloy called bronze.
 This was a major technological shift that began the Bronze Age about 3500 BC.
 The Bronze Age was a period in human cultural development when the most advanced metalworking (at least in systematic and widespread use) included techniques for smelting copper and tin from naturally occurring outcroppings of copper ores, and then smelting those ores to cast bronze.
 These naturally occurring ores typically included arsenic as a common impurity.
 Copper/tin ores are rare, as reflected in the absence of tin bronzes in western Asia before 3000 BC.

 After the Bronze Age, the history of metallurgy was marked by armies seeking better weaponry.
 States in Eurasia prospered when they made the superior alloys, which, in turn, made better armor and better weapons.

+The Chinese are credited with the first ever use of Chromium to prevent rusting.
+Modern archaeologists discovered that bronze-tipped crossbow bolts at the tomb of Qin Shi Huang showed no sign of corrosion after more than 2,000 years, because they had been coated in chromium.
+Chromium was not used anywhere else until the experiments of French pharmacist and chemist Louis Nicolas Vauquelin (1763–1829) in the late 1790s.In multiple Warring States period tombs, sharp swords and other weapons were also found to be coated with 10 to 15 micrometers of chromium oxide, which left them in pristine condition to this day.

-Significant progress in metallurgy and alchemy was made in ancient India.
+Significant progress in metallurgy and alchemy was also made in ancient India.